 Tensile strength, elongation at break and modulus of elasticity of the polymer nanocomposites were executed using universal tensile testing machine (AG-20KNXD Plus, Shimadzu) according to the ASTM D412-98A.
 Shore A rubber hardness of the composite specimens were carried out using Torsee, Tokyo testing machine.

-Scanning electron microscopy (SEM, JSM 6940A, Jeol, Japan) along with the energy dispersive spectroscopy was used to analyze the surface morphology of the post thermal conductivity tested specimens and compositional analysis of the rubber nanocomposite.
+Scanning Electron Microscopy (SEM, JSM 6940A, Jeol, Japan) along with the energy dispersive spectroscopy was used to analyze the surface morphology of the post thermal conductivity tested specimens and compositional analysis of the rubber nanocomposite.

-Fourier Transformation In-fared (FT-IR) spectroscopy in which Infrared spectrum measures the quantity of radiation absorbed as a function of its frequency.
+Fourier Transformation Infrared (FT-IR) spectroscopy in which Infrared spectrum measures the quantity of radiation absorbed as a function of its frequency.
 Four samples of KBr with 0.5% by mass of nanokaolinite were prepared for FT-IR spectrometer.
 To obtain these samples, Nanokaolinite were mechanically mixed to the KBr powder and pressed into discs shape.
 FT-IR (Perkin-Elmer Diamond 1000) was used to analyze the changes taken place on the nanokaolinite surface due to the silane treatment in the frequency range 400–4000 cm-1.

-Atomic force microscopy (AFM) is a very high-resolution type of scanning probe microscopy with demonstrated resolution on the order of fractions of a nanometer, more than 1000 times better than the optical diffraction limit.
+Atomic Force Microscopy (AFM) is a very high-resolution type of scanning probe microscopy with demonstrated resolution on the order of fractions of a nanometer, more than 1000 times better than the optical diffraction limit.
 5200 Jeol Atomic force microscopy, Japan was used to examine the surface topography of the functionalized nanokaolinite at the host institute.

 Results & discussion